lia54/new-academic/content/publication/p4/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: Project Silica: Towards Sustainable Cloud Archival Storage in Glass
+publication: "Project Silica: Towards Sustainable Cloud Archival Storage in Glass"
 publication_short: Project Silica

 abstract: Sustainable and cost-effective long-term storage remains an unsolved problem.
 The most widely used storage technologies today are magnetic (hard disk drives and tape).
 They use media that degrades over time and has a limited lifetime, which leads to inefficient, wasteful, and costly solutions for long-lived data.